Skip to main content

 #5: Surface impoundments

-Surface impoundments are natural or man-made depressions, such as ponds, pits, or lagoons, used to treat, store, or dispose of hazardous waste.
+Surface impoundments are natural or artificial depressions, such as ponds, pits, or lagoons, used to treat, store, or dispose of hazardous waste.
 These are typically used for liquid waste and can provide a cost-effective solution.
 However, they require proper lining and monitoring to prevent leakage into the soil and groundwater.
 Long-term environmental impact and maintenance are critical factors in their sustainability.

 Surface impoundments must be lined with impermeable materials like clay or synthetic liners to prevent leachate from contaminating groundwater.
-Regular inspections and maintenance are essential to ensure the integrity of these containment systems and to address any potential breaches.
+Regular inspections and maintenance are essential to ensure the integrity of these containment systems and address any potential breaches.

 #6: Incineration